 Identify the perfect room in your house to set up your home theater.
-The basement is a good idea because there’s less risk of natural light slipping in and it provides some sound insulation.
+The basement is a good idea because there’s less risk of natural light slipping in.
+It also provides some sound insulation.

-This means your living room will not be a good idea as it’s a central portion of the house that anyone can trample through at any time.
+This means your living room will not be a good idea, as it’s a central portion of the house that anyone can trample through at any time.

 3. Make Sound a Priority

-The room for your home theater should have solid acoustics.
+To that end, the room for your home theater should have solid acoustics.
 Wall-to-wall carpeting and draperies on the walls will help minimize the bouncing of sound.

-The style of speakers you choose must be a good fit for the room you are setting up.
-If the room is big and the speakers are too small, you end up with poor audio.
+The style of speakers you choose should be a good fit for the room you are setting up.
+If the room is big and the speakers are too small, you will end up with poor audio.